Maximize Your Miles: Power‑Packed Workouts for the Time‑Crunched Runner

 5. Closing thought and a starter workout

-“Running is a long game – the more you learn to listen to your body, the richer the journey becomes.”
+“Running is a long game.
+The more you learn to listen to your body, the richer the journey becomes.”

-Morning Hill‑Power Circuit (≈ 30 minutes)
+Morning hill-power circuit (about 30 minutes)

 PhaseDurationEffort (RPE)Note